 - Impersonating well-known brands that people trust

-- Creating authentic-looking websites that don’t raise any flags
+- Creating authentic-looking spoofed websites that don’t raise any flags

-The common thread between currently-evolved phishing tactics and the more rudimentary early attempts is that they continue to rely on the fact that people make mistakes—especially when compelled by hard-coded emotions, such as curiosity and fear.
+The common thread between modern phishing tactics and the more rudimentary early attempts is that they continue to rely on the fact that people make mistakes — especially when compelled by hard-coded emotions, such as curiosity and fear.

 Taking advantage of such emotions is what cybercriminals do.
-Getting people to become more skeptical about unexpected emails that raise these emotions to counter the appeal of phishing messages isn’t easy.
+Getting people to become more skeptical about unexpected emails that stoke these emotions isn’t easy.
 Despite the abundance of information about phishing and a growing awareness among organizations and users of the tactic, employees still fall victim to such attacks on a regular basis.

 About 25% of workers say they’ve clicked on a phishing email link at some point in their career, according to researchers at Tessian.
-And in some industries, such as technology and financial services, almost half of employees have done so—proof positive that phishing campaigns don’t just trick the gullible or ill-informed.
+And in some industries, such as technology and financial services, almost half of employees have done so — proof that phishing campaigns don’t just trick the gullible or ill-informed.
 The truth is, we’re all potential victims.

 Cybercriminals continue to come up with creative methods to use phishing to infiltrate an organization.
 While the majority of their efforts still focus on using email as their vehicle for attacks, they have branched out into other areas of your business that you need to be watchful for.